ArchILLtect/API_Interface/D&D_API_5e/readme.txt

 11/22/23 - Add class proficiencies to class details window<br>
 11/23/23 - Completed class proficiencies<br>
 11/23/23 - More upgrades to class details window and corresponding CSS<br>
+11/23/23 - More upgrades to class details window and corresponding CSS<br>
 <br>
 <br>
 <br>